 With regard to quality of entrepreneurial institution, World Bank data-set shows that sub-Sahara Africa, Latin America and Caribbean regions performed below global average in the three incentives that drive entrepreneurship while East Asia and the Pacific regions performed below standard in the levels of bureaucracy, and the minimum number of days to start business.
 On average, it costs 55 per cent of estimated gross national income per capita to start business in sub-Sahara Africa, the global highest.
-The overall cost implication, measured by percentage of gross national income (GNI) per capita loss, indicates that Cameroon and Nigeria are the most uninspiring economies for entrepreneurship in Africa, with 32%, and 31% respectively (World Development Indicator (WDI, 2016)
+The overall cost implication, measured by percentage of gross national income (GNI) per capita loss, indicates that Cameroon and Nigeria are the most uninspiring economies for entrepreneurship in Africa, with 32%, and 31% respectively (World Development Indicator (WDI 2016).

-This major objective of this paper is to determine whether human capital development has a role in the nexus between entrepreneurship and financial deepening.
+The major objective of this paper is to determine whether human capital development has a role in the nexus between entrepreneurship and financial deepening.
 The study is focused on selected African economies.
-To achieve this, the following hypotheses were proposed: (i) there is no significant relationship between entrepreneurship and financial deepening (Fdp); (ii) there is no significant relationship between human capital development (Hcd) and financial deepening (Fdp); (iii) there is no significant relationship between human capital development (Hcd) and entrepreneurship.
+To achieve this, the following hypotheses were proposed:

+- there is no significant relationship between entrepreneurship and financial deepening (Fdp); - there is no significant relationship between human capital development (Hcd) and financial deepening (Fdp); - there is no significant relationship between human capital development (Hcd) and entrepreneurship.

-Review of Theoretical Literature
+1. Review of Theoretical Literature

-Theories on economics of education, and human capital compliments the Solow and Swan's exogenous theory, and the 'new growth' (endogenous) theory to link poverty, sustainability, and inclusivity, with the quality of a country's education (Jhingan, 2007).
-Economics of education theorists argue that though education may be costly in schooling time and financial outlay, its social and private benefits could outweigh the cost, particularly at the tertiary level (Musgrave and Musgrave, 1989).
+Theories on economics of education and human capital compliments the Solow and Swan's exogenous theory and the 'new growth' (endogenous) theory to link poverty, sustainability and inclusivity with the quality of a country's education (Jhingan 2007).
+Economics of education theorists argue that though education may be costly in schooling time and financial outlay, its social and private benefits could outweigh the cost, particularly at the tertiary level (Musgrave and Musgrave 1989).
 Quality education has wide positive externalities as the most credible antidote for economic development.
-It is needed to unlock mechanisms that can transform enormous indigenous potential resources; and may be useful to expand the frontiers of the financial system and create wealth for the people (OECD, 2001; Sala-I-Martín, Crotti, Battista, Hanous, Galvan, Geiger, and Maiti, 2015).
+It is needed to unlock mechanisms that can transform enormous indigenous potential resources and may be useful to expand the frontiers of the financial system and create wealth for the people (OECD 2001, Sala-I-Martín, Crotti, Battista, Hanous, Galvan, Geiger, and Maiti 2015).

 Perhaps, the intellectual foundation on the accretion of finance and its implication as economic development evolves was laid in Gurley and Shaw (1955).
-The relationship between financial system development and economic growth has been extensively discussed (Patrick, 1966; King and Levine, 1993b; Levine, 2005; Claessens and Feijen, 2006).
-The channels of influence of financial development on growth and vice versa include private sector development, improved productivity and capital accumulation, improvements in innovations, greater risk-sharing and potency for lower volatility (Claessens and Feijen, 2006).
-At the higher stage of development, finance responds to growth because the attendant increase in demand for human capital exerts demand pressure on finance (Patrick, 1966).
+The relationship between financial system development and economic growth has been extensively discussed (Patrick 1966, King and Levine 1993b, Levine 2005, Claessens and Feijen 2006).
+The channels of influence of financial development on growth and vice versa include private sector development, improved productivity and capital accumulation, improvements in innovations, greater risk-sharing and potency for lower volatility (Claessens and Feijen 2006).
+At the higher stage of development, finance responds to growth because the attendant increase in demand for human capital exerts demand pressure on finance (Patrick 1966).

 However, the channel of influence between educational development and financial development is not clearly defined in literature, particularly as education may be seen as a means to economic growth.
-The modes of relationship between educational investments and financial development may be examined in terms of financial services development as it relates to school enrolment, access to credit by the literate, women empowerments and gender equality, reduction in child labour, and provision of education infrastructures (Claessens and Feijen (2006).
+The modes of relationship between educational investments and financial development may be examined in terms of financial services development as it relates to school enrolment, access to credit by the literate, women empowerment and gender equality, reduction in child labour, and provision of education infrastructures (Claessens and Feijen (2006).
+Financial development entails the integration of informal and formal financial sector operations thereby enhancing the capacity of the sector to support credit delivery (Okoye, Modebe, Evbuomwan and Ezeji 2016).
 Also, educational services that provide access to information for innovative thinking can improve financial development.